DHyperYT/simple-legendary-GUI/README.md

 # Simple Legendary GUI
 Simple GUI for Legendary with only the important functions so you won't have to use the command line.
+Also the first python program I've released.

 # HOW TO USE